The Pixel 4's new face unlock is probably more important than its camera. Here's why

-With the blink of an eye, Google's Pixel 4 has accomplished something that no other significant Android phone-maker has.
+With the blink of an eye, Google's Pixel 4 (and Pixel 4 XL) accomplished something that no other significant Android phone-maker has.
 It finally caught up to iPhone's Face ID -- a biometric unlocking feature that Apple popularized two years ago -- to unlock the phone and buy things with a scan of your face.
 Now that a secure version exists in Android phones, face unlock will be the killer feature every Android user will want.

 The face unlock feature on Android phones has existed for years, but mostly as a convenience that's been flimsy enough to fool with photos.
 Face ID's more rigorous process meant it was secure enough for transactions.